composer927/stringstruct/README.md

 # hstring stringstruct 0.0.1
 A string struct for c programming.

 string struct is created in stack.
 So you don't need to use malloc or free functions.
-The string struct will be freed when scope of the string variable is valid.
+The string struct will be freed automatically.

 You don't need to call strlen function because len member of the string struct holds the length of the string.